hamptonpieryc/website/content/docs/club-rules.md

 **8.3** Special General Meetings shall be convened at any time by the Honorary Secretary whenever required by the General Management Committee or upon receipt of a requisition signed by not less than 12 members of the Club.
-In all such cases the Honorary Secretary must require the purpose of the meeting to be notified to him and he must advise members of such purpose in the Notice convening the meeting.
+In all such cases the Honorary Secretary must require the purpose of the meeting to be notified, and must advise members of such purpose in the Notice convening the meeting.

 **8.4** All General meetings of members must be convened by sending a Notice in writing to members